hyperledger-archives/grid-rfcs/0000-catalog.md

 need the operational permission to perform the desired operation on a Grid Catalog.
 ```
-AddProductsToCatalog: Agent from org needs the "can_add_products_to_catalog" permission
-RemoveProductsFromCatalog: Agent from org needs the "can_remove_products_from_catalog" permission
-ActivateProduct: Agent from org needs the "can_activate_product_in_catalog" permission
+ActivateCatalogProduct: Agent from org needs the "can_activate_product_in_catalog" permission
-DeactivateProduct: Agent from org needs the "can_deactivate_product_in_catalog" permission
+DeactivateCatalogProduct: Agent from org needs the "can_deactivate_product_in_catalog" permission
 DiscontinueProduct: Agent from org needs the "can_discontinue_product_in_catalog" permission
 ```

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation